Hank-Behaeghel/Data-Analytics-2023/README.md

 This is a repo containing the more important files produced during a case study on NYC Shootings.
 This was a term project for JHU's Data Analytics course.
-Utilized R with heavy usage of the tidyverse for data manipulation as weel as ggplot2 for figure generation.
+Utilized R with heavy usage of the tidyverse for data manipulation as well as ggplot2 for figure generation.